 We can assist with alleged violations of the FTC Act, Children’s Online Privacy Protection Act (COPPA), Telephone Consumer Protection Act (TCPA), Electronic Funds Transfer Act (EFTA), Telemarketing Sales Rule (TSR), Junk Fax Protection Act, and other laws enforced by the FTC or similar state agencies.

 A separate group within Christensen & Jensen handles antitrust-related issues, such as the growing number of challenges by the FTC to health provider mergers.
-The firm can provide consultation or representation in matters involving the Clayton Act, Sherman Act, Hart-Scott-Rodino and other laws.
+The firm can provide consultation or representation in matters involving the Clayton Act, Sherman Act, Hart-Scott-Rodino, and other laws.

 Appeals in FTC and other cases

 Several types of appeals may be needed in an FTC case.
 Preliminary injunctions can be appealed.
 Summary judgments and trials can be appealed.
-The amount of judgments can be appealed.
+The number of judgments can be appealed.
 Christensen & Jensen has an exceptionally successful Appellate Practice Group in a wide range of areas, from commercial law to regulatory to criminal.
 Karra Porter, chair of the Appellate Practice Group, is one of the leading appellate attorneys in the western United States, winning more than 80 percent of her appeals.

 Representing “relief defendants”

 The FTC often seeks to recover assets and money not just from the alleged wrongdoer, but also from “relief defendants.”
 Those are individuals or businesses who are alleged to have received assets or money from the wrongdoer.
 These relief defendants often have no role in, or knowledge of, the alleged wrongdoing.
-Relief defendants have a legal right to defend not only their entitlement to the assets, but the underlying FTC Act violations as well (because if there is no wrongdoing in the first place, then the FTC has no claim to anyone’s assets).
+Relief defendants have a legal right to defend not only their entitlement to the assets but the underlying FTC Act violations as well (because if there is no wrongdoing in the first place, then the FTC has no claim to anyone’s assets).

 Fees and compensation